MHCPPrograms/worlds-documentation/docs/npcs/maze_runner/04-mazes.md

             x = startX;
             z += this.props.wallWidth;
 ```
-With that in place we have only our race condition to handle, after the height itteration add the following:
+With that in place we have only our race condition to handle, after the height iteration add the following:
 ```typescript
         let racer = 0;
         racer = this.async.setInterval(() => {